The price to pay to move to the Grand Duchy

 Delphine, 30, works in the banking sector.
 When she arrived in Luxembourg, she made the choice to live in a flat share like most of her young colleagues.
 "I wanted to start by getting my bearings and meeting people", says the young woman from Aix-en-Provence.
 5 years later, this temporary arrangement has become permanent.
 “Renting a studio flat would cost me double of my current rent.
 As I work a lot and spend little time at home, I prefer to save on housing and treat myself to a great holiday.”

 Also note that in the capital, prices vary from one neighbourhood to another.
-Beggen to the north, Hamm to the east or Cessange to the south are among the most affordable areas, around 1,200 euros per month.
+Bonnevoie to the south or Beggen to the north are among the most affordable areas, around 1,270 euros per month.
 The hyper-centre also called Ville Haute, Limpertsberg or Kirchberg are listed as having the most expensive rents, reaching almost 2,000 euros on average.